Find Trade Colleges

 Best Kentucky Schools for Affordable Quality for an Award Taking Less Than 1 Year in Heavy Equipment Maintenance

-Our analysis found Elizabethtown Community and Technical College to be the best value school for heavy/industrial equipment maintenance students who want to pursue a basic certificate in Kentucky.
-Located in the city of Elizabethtown, Elizabethtown Community and Technical College is a public school with a medium-sized student population.
+Our 2023 rankings named Elizabethtown Community and Technical College the best value school in Kentucky for heavy/industrial equipment maintenance students working on their basic certificate.
+Located in the small city of Elizabethtown, Elizabethtown Community and Technical College is a public college with a medium-sized student population.

-Elizabethtown Community and Technical College did well in our overall quality rankings, too.
-It placed #1 on our Best Heavy Equipment Maintenance Basic Certificate Trade Schools in Kentucky list.
+Elizabethtown Community and Technical College not only placed well in our value ranking, but it is also #1 on our Best Heavy Equipment Maintenance Basic Certificate Trade Schools in Kentucky list.

 The average tuition and fees for an in-state undergraduate at Bluegrass Community and Technical College are $4,640 a year.

-Bluegrass Community and Technical College also took the #2 spot in our Best Heavy Equipment Maintenance Basic Certificate Trade Schools in Kentucky rankings.
+Bluegrass Community and Technical College also made our Best Heavy Equipment Maintenance Basic Certificate Trade Schools in Kentucky list, coming in at #2.

-The excellent basic certificate programs at Southcentral Kentucky Community and Technical College helped the school earn the #4 place on this year’s ranking of the best value heavy/industrial equipment maintenance schools in Kentucky.
-Located in the small city of Bowling Green, SKYCTC is a public college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Southcentral Kentucky Community and Technical College.
+The school came in at #4 on this year’s Best Value Heavy Equipment Maintenance Basic Certificate Schools in Kentucky list.
+Located in the small city of Bowling Green, SKYCTC is a public school with a small student population.

-In-state tuition fees for undergraduate students at SKYCTC are $4,560 per year.
+The average tuition and fees for an in-state undergraduate at SKYCTC are $4,560 a year.

 In-state tuition fees for undergraduate students at Jefferson Community and Technical College are $4,640 per year.

-Jefferson Community and Technical College did well in our overall quality rankings, too.
-It placed #4 on our Best Heavy Equipment Maintenance Basic Certificate Trade Schools in Kentucky list.
+Jefferson Community and Technical College also took the #4 spot in our Best Heavy Equipment Maintenance Basic Certificate Trade Schools in Kentucky rankings.

 Explore all the Best Value Heavy/Industrial Equipment Maintenance Schools in the Southeast Area or other specific states within that region.